diogo-m-santos/diogo-m-santos.github.io/README.md

    - Check my results and insights on this [Power BI Dashboard](https://github.com/diogo-m-santos/diogo-m-santos.github.io/blob/master/Analyzing%20market%20segments%20and%20product%20performance%20for%20a%20chemical%20plant.pbix)

-### Analyzing data about the energy market and developing a dashboard with actionable insights regarding the reliability of market players using Tableau.
+### Identifying unreliable players unreliable players in the energy market
-(add a discription)
+The AEMR is a mock energy market regulator responsible for looking after the domestic energy network in the USA.
+I analyzed data about energy outages to understand the nature of these outages and identify the most unreliable energy providers.
+Used Tableau to develop a dashboard with actionable insights for corrective measures.

    - Check my insights in this [Tableau Dashboard](https://github.com/diogo-m-santos/diogo-m-santos.github.io/blob/master/Analyzing%20data%20about%20the%20energy%20market.twbx)